-Panna Cotta is the Italian-born BFF of your favorite pudding, and omg is absolutely the best thing ever.
-It’s creamy and rich, smooth and velvety in a way that no one can resist.
+This Mango Panna Cotta is the Italian-born BFF of your favorite pudding, and is one of the most insanely delicious desserts ever.
+It’s creamy and rich, smooth and velvety down to the last spoonful.
 Wow your guests with this refreshing make-ahead dessert at your next party!

-Panna cotta is a famous dessert hailing from Italy and translates as “cooked cream”.
+Panna cotta is a famous dessert hailing from Italy and translates as cooked cream.
 It’s a softly set pudding that is firm, but velvety smooth.
-It’s made in many flavors including vanilla, strawberry, lemon, espresso, the list goes on …
+It’s made in many flavors including vanilla, strawberry, lemon and espresso.

 How to Make Mango Panna Cotta